 Close contact is maintained with the home school of each student, encouraging each young person to maintain the connection to their school.
 Together young people and teachers sort through concerns related to schooling and develop plans to support their return to education or training.

-Teachers involved in all CAMHS teams run joint programs and assist children and adolescents in their base-school.
-The Austin School is an initiative of the Department of Education working in close collaboration with CAMHS.
+Teachers involved in all CYMHS teams run joint programs and assist children and adolescents in their base-school.
+The Austin School is an initiative of the Department of Education working in close collaboration with CYMHS.

 Austin School Enquiries